Back to Louisiana

 Plain English: The amendment adds provisions to train school staff on preventing human trafficking, provides services for child and youth victims, and ensures funding is available for these initiatives.

-• Inserts new sections detailing care coordination and advocacy services for child and youth victims of human trafficking.
+• Inserts new sections detailing specific care coordination and advocacy services for child and youth victims of human trafficking.

-• Includes provisions for identifying, assisting, coordinating services, educating about human trafficking, and referring victims to appropriate community-based services.
+• Includes provisions for identifying, assisting, coordinating services, educating about human trafficking, and referring child victims to appropriate community-based services.

 Plain English: The amendment adds the term 'youth' to various sections of the bill, expands advocacy services for child and youth victims of human trafficking, and modifies provisions related to identifying and assisting victims.